-Attention donut lovers!
-You *must* head to Backdoor Donuts in Oak Bluffs!
-What hooked me on this spot was that they stay open late into summer nights and literally sell donuts from their back door.
+Backdoor Donuts in Oak Bluffs stays open late into summer nights and they literally sell donuts from their back door.
 We headed the few blocks over one night but when we saw the ~200 people-deep-line, we opted to get a late night slice of pizza around the corner with no line (and it was delicious, too).
 We headed back for a donut in the morning.
-Obviously, this was a super health-conscious vacation. 😉
+Obviously, this was a super healthy cleanse vacation.

 Another night, we headed over to Vineyard Haven to catch a local play, 77%, at the Martha’s Vineyard Playhouse.
 It only had three cast members and very minimal sets but the acting was superb and we really enjoyed it.

 A trip to New England isn’t complete without gorging on fresh lobstah and we definitely did that.
 Even though The Black Dog Tavern is notorious for being a tourist trap, I still have to give it to them – they make an ahhhmaazing lobster roll.
 J loved it so much, we re-visited when some friends came to the island to visit us.
 We also spent a few nights in Rhode Island and Connecticut and explored Newport, Tiverton, Mystic and Noank:

-My Dad’s parents met and fell in love one summer in Rhode Island and I grew up hearing about how they’d go for icecream at Gray’s in Tiverton Four Corners.
+My Dad’s parents met and fell in love one summer in Rhode Island and I grew up hearing about how they’d go for ice cream at Gray’s in Tiverton Four Corners.
 Years ago, my family visited these spots and had ice cream and went antique shopping in the tiny town of Tiverton and since J&I were so close, I decided to make it a tradition.
 So we enjoyed a heaping cone (mine is ginger and raspberry chip) and a little antiquing once again.